BryggansBryggeri/bryggio/README.md

   Python has similar functionality, while C and C++ do not.

 - **Low-level:** The target platform for BryggIO is a Raspberry Pi (rbpi), which in this context is hardly embedded, but in the future we will likely end up with some clients running on microcontrollers.
   This rules out Python[^python_embedded].
-C and C++ certainly have better embedded but Rust has good enough (and growing) support to not disqualify it based on this property.
+C and C++ certainly have better embedded support but Rust has good enough (and growing) support to not disqualify it based on this property.
   Furthermore, though not embedded, the rbpi is resource constrained, making a language without a runtime preferable[^lang_eff].

 ### Components